stanch/resolvable/README.md

 * If we fetch 10 books written by different authors, we expect the authors to be fetched with an aggregated request.
 * [json-api](http://jsonapi.org/) compound documents look nice!
 * **We want to optimize for all the above**.
 Still simple?
+* Don’t forget we are not going to modify the original data model in any way.
+Say no to annotations!

 ### Resolvable